-Given the intrinsic variability in neural responses, in order to design close-loop optogenetic experiments with single cell resolution, it is necessary to identify these cortical modules formed by “core neurons” from cortical ensembles that can efficiently represent different visual stimuli (Miller et al., 2014; Sadovsky and MacLean, 2014) (McLean; Miller).
+Given the intrinsic variability in neural responses, in order to design close-loop optogenetic experiments with single cell resolution, it is necessary to identify these cortical modules formed by “core neurons” from cortical ensembles that can efficiently represent different visual stimuli (Miller et al., 2014; Sadovsky and MacLean, 2014).
 The classification nature of CRFs provides a convenient way to define core neurons from cortical ensembles.
 To identify core ensembles we set the activity of each neuron to be either ‘1’ or ‘0’ in all population activity vectors of the dataset, and compared the output likelihood pi,1m-pi,0m=pymxim, xim=1-pymxim, xim=0 using the inferred CRF models (Figure 2A).
 Then, we calculated single neuron preference by binarizing the likelihood difference (Figure 2B).
 Since core neurons are likely to have concomitant activity, we defined the node strength in CRFs models as the summation of edge potentials (ϕ11 terms) from all connecting edges for each node in the graph.
 In this way, highly connected neurons or strongly connecting neurons could have high node strength whereas weakly connected neurons have low node strength (Figure 2C).
 We defined core neurons from cortical ensembles as the neurons that can be used to predict each visual stimulus with higher performance (AUC) and have high node strength (Figure 2D).
-To demonstrate the general applicability of our method, we analyzed publically open datasets (Allen Brain Observatory) that contains data from layer 2/3 of primary visual cortex consisting in several visual stimuli types with different experimental settings, and showed that our approach is able to find the core ensembles for each visual stimulus (Figures 3A and 3B).
+To demonstrate the general applicability of our method, we analyzed publically open datasets (Allen Brain Observatory) that contains data from layer 2/3 of primary visual cortex consisting in several visual stimuli types with different experimental settings, and showed that our approach is able to find the core ensembles for each visual stimulus (Figures 3; overall classification AUC for TF = 1: 0.8514 ± 0.0429 [mean ± S.D.]).
 Need numbers and statistics.
-Interestingly our results demonstrated that ensemble classification performance to different drifting-gratings is significantly better for low temporal frequencies as measured by ROC curves and AUC values (Figures 3C-3E).
+Interestingly, our results demonstrated that ensemble classification performance to different drifting-gratings is significantly better for low temporal frequencies as measured by ROC curves and AUC values (Figures 3C-3E; classification AUC [mean ± S.E.M]: AUCTF=1 = 0.8514 ± 0.0096, AUCTF=2 = 0.8409 ± 0.0097, AUCTF=4 = 0.8007 ± 0.0117, AUCTF=8 = 0.7252 ± 0.0165, AUCTF=15 = 0.6554 ± 0.0124; p1,4<0.01, p1,8, p1,15<0.001; n = 5 animals, 20 ensembles; Wilcoxon rank sum test).
 Need numbers and statistics.

 Prediction performance of core neurons

 We next investigated whether these core neurons from cortical ensembles have the better performance for the prediction of visual stimuli.
 To do so, we randomly resized the population vectors containing the core neurons from cortical ensembles by adding or removing elements from the group, and examined the stimulus prediction performance.
-The similarity function and prediction performance of population vectors formed with the core neurons from cortical ensembles has a maximum value when the size of population vectors is unchanged (Figures 4A-4C).
+The similarity function and prediction performance of population vectors formed with the core neurons from cortical ensembles has a maximum value when the size of population vectors is unchanged (Figures 4A-4C; original core neurons similarity [mean ± S.D.]
+0.2887 ± 0.0926; prediction AUC 0.9383 ± 0.0333).
 Need numbers and statistics.
 We also calculated three standard measurements from the number of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN): accuracy, defined as (TP+TN)/(TP+TN+FP+FN); precision, defined as TP/(TP+FP); and recall, defined as TP/(TP+FN).
-Using these measurements, we demonstrated that population vectors from core ensembles achieve the best accuracy, precision and recall when predicting the presented visual stimuli, compared with resized ensembles (Figure S3).
+Using these measurements, we demonstrated that population vectors from core ensembles achieve the best accuracy, precision and recall when predicting the presented visual stimuli, compared with resized ensembles (Figure S3; original core neurons prediction accuracy 0.8367 ± 0.0623, precision 0.6175 ± 0.1752, recall 0.9067 ± 0.0717).
 Need numbers and statistics.